iot-uoe/feeling-responsive/_posts/2017-06-12-pycom-hackathon.md

 During the Pycom Hackathon, teams will have the opportunity to develop their innovative solutions using Pycom devices to address an interesting challenge announced on the day of the event.

-[Pycom](https://www.pycom.io) buldings a wide range of products for IoT, most notably integrated communication technologies (Bluetooth, Wi-Fi, LoRa, Sigfox, LTE-M) on a [small, low-cost boards](https://www.pycom.io/hardware/).
+[Pycom](https://www.pycom.io) bulds a wide range of products for IoT, most notably integrated communication technologies (Bluetooth, Wi-Fi, LoRa, Sigfox, LTE-M) on a [small, low-cost boards](https://www.pycom.io/hardware/).

 We look forward to seeing what our team can create at the Pycom Hackathon.
 Good luck, Team Flow!